seojingya/seojingya/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Sofia!
 I love learing new technology and skills of web, I leaving in Taiwan now.
 I want to work at others country, talk a lot with all sort of people and know more about this world 😸.

 🤓 My values